Elliot-D-Hill/ct2vl/README.md

 ct_values = [23.1, 31.8, 28.4, 34.0, 30.2]
 viral_loads = converter.ct_to_viral_load(ct_values)
 ```
-The `traces` argument of `Converter` can also accept a pandas DataFrame or numpy ndarray.
+In addition to a filepath, the `traces` argument of `Converter` can also accept a pandas DataFrame or numpy ndarray.

 ### Command line tool